 We understand however that many will be apprehensive about booking, so to offer as much reassurance as we can, we have put together this guarantee meaning that you can arrange your next holiday with 100% peace of mind.

-If the hotel, property, resort of country that you are due to stay at / travel to is required to close because of Coronavirus, or if UK / French / Italian Government introduce any kind of ban which means you can’t travel as planned, then we guarantee to offer you the choice of a postponement to a time when you are able to travel, or to receive a 100% refund on all the money that you have paid us.
+If the hotel, property or resort you are travelling to is required to close because of Coronavirus or the UK, French or Italian Government introduce any kind of ban which means you can’t travel as planned, then we guarantee to offer you the choice of a postponement to a time when you are able to travel, or you receive a 100% refund on all the money that you have paid us.
+This does not cover a situation where you choose not to travel because of a quarantine period that may be in place.

 This offer is applicable up to the day of departure, after which your wintersports travel insurance should cover you for curtailment of your holiday.